iZucken/swe-lancer-bench-critique/README.md

 ### Conclusion

 Preliminary verdict: paper verdict seems very tonque in cheek considering the numbers it proposes.
 Suspect an attempt to mislead people.
+Wording it as "earning" is misleading.